top of page

 will be held in the summer of 2027.

 The Manasquan Sea Lavender Garden Tour includes visits to beautiful private gardens in Manasquan.
-These local gardens have been lovingly created and tended by their home owners.

 Local artists and musicians will be featured at various gardens.